LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_load_2.rst.txt

 Note that only the errors related to problems in the predicate argument are listed below.
 This predicate fails on the first error found during compilation of a source file.
-In this case, no contents of the source file are loaded.
+In this case, the source file contents is not loaded.

 .. warning::